remoteflags/code-examples-java/README.md

 1. Run - ```gradle bootRun```
 2. Visit - http://localhost:8080/show/me/the/money

-You should see your falg status on the screen
+You should see your flag status on the screen